Tamachan87/lorem_ipsum/README.md

     <%= Lorem.para(1) %>

 And, hey presto!
 A single paragraph of lorem text appears!
 Add as many or as little paragraphs as you need.

+NOTE: Currently only works in IRB.
+Working on making it a Rails gem.